punt-project/Punt/README.md

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.

-If it is a simple/trivial/non-controversial change, then one of the Reddcoin development team members simply pulls it.
+If it is a simple/trivial/non-controversial change, then one of the Punt development team members simply pulls it.

 The patch will be accepted if there is broad consensus that it is a good thing.